18F/handbook/pages/hiring-staying-or-changing-jobs/ttsjobs.md

 {% assign jobs = jobs | openJobs %} {% if jobs.length > 0 %}
 {% for post in jobs %}{% include "job-posting.md" post:post %}
-{% endfor %}{% else %}We will post new opportunities as they become available
+{% endfor %}{% else %}We will post new opportunities as they become available.
 {% endif %}

 ### Internal only opportunities